pbs-assess/TTTworkshop/README.md

 Example code plus the writing of the Proceedings document are available in this repository.
 The repository for the introduction to git and GitHub is [available here](https://github.com/pbs-assess/git-course).

+The fishrosetta R package that we started developing in the workshop is [available here](https://github.com/pbs-assess/rosettafish).
+It is for translating fish- and fisheries-related words or short phrases between languages (e.g. French to English, English to French, English to Inuktitut).
+Primarily designed for figure labels to produce separate figures in two languages, or a single figure with labels in two languages.
+It can also be used for other text (such as table headings), but is not intended for translation of complete sentences.

 ## Logistics

 **When:** Tuesday 27th to Friday 30th November 2018 (note that these dates changed from the original announcement a while back).